Ralph Breaks the Internet: Plot

 Worried about losing his friend forever, Ralph asks Spamley for a way to draw Vanellope out of the game and is brought to the dark web vendor Double Dan, who provides Ralph with a computer virus, Arthur, that feeds off insecurities and replicates them.
 When Ralph unleashes Arthur into Slaughter Race, it replicates Vanellope's glitch, triggering a server reboot.
 Ralph, Shank, and the others help Vanellope escape before the game resets.
 Vanellope blames herself for the crash, but Ralph confesses to her that it was actually his fault.
-This revelation outrages Vanellope, as Ralph pointed out she’s no better for attempting to leave him without telling him, which causes her to throw Ralph's cookie medal into the Older Net and run off.
+This revelation outrages Vanellope, as Ralph pointed out she is no better for attempting to leave him without telling him, which causes her to throw away Ralph's cookie medal and run off.

 A guilt-ridden Ralph finds his medal now cracked-in-half.
 In lieu of cyber-insecurities, Arthur copies Ralph's emotional insecurities, and makes dim-witted and emotionally unstable duplicates of Ralph.
 The clones overrun the Internet in a global DoS attack, all chasing after Vanellope to keep her for themselves.
 Ralph saves her and attempts to lure the clones into a firewall, but they form a giant Ralph monster that seizes them both.
 Ralph comes to accept that Vanellope can make her own choices, letting go of his insecurities and causing the clones to disappear, and Ralph and Vanellope reconcile.
 Ralph gives half of the broken medal to Vanellope and they bid each other a heartfelt farewell as Shank has arranged for Vanellope to respawn in Slaughter Race.

 Back in the arcade, Sugar Rush is repaired, and Ralph joins the other arcade characters' activities as he stays in touch with Vanellope over video chat, feeling content with his newfound ability to be independent.